 Please note, though, that if someone moves out of an address temporarily, a single person discount does not always apply, even when only one person remains; we have to consider whether their main residence has changed (see the related page 'How your sole or main residence affects your Council Tax' for more information on this).
 For example, if a couple share a property but one partner moves out for three months to work abroad, the remaining partner won’t usually qualify for a single person discount because the home address is still classed as the absent partner’s main residence.

-How to claim a single person discount
+How to claim or cancel a single person discount

 What if you are getting a single person discount but your circumstances change?